Conversion Optimisation expert Talia Wolf Chats to Graham Arrowsmith and Kevin Appleby on The Next 100 Days Podcast.

-Marketers are often advised by others to shorten everything.
+According to recent US customs data statistics, marketers are often advised by others to shorten everything.
 They say people do not read.
 That’s a lie Talia stresses.
 (But don’t write boring long copy!!)

 Make a case for someone that might not know they have that problem.
 It requires you to advise the problem, the different solutions that exist and why your solution is best for them and why they should buy from you.
 And start now.

 When Talia started selling her course, the landing page had 5000 words!
 70% of the visitors got to the end of the page!
 They’ll read if you give a reason.